camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 import DualRegion from "./img/dual-region.svg";

-Camunda 8 is compatible with a dual-region setup under certain [limitations](#limitations).
+Camunda 8 is compatible with a dual-region setup under certain [limitations](#camunda-8-dual-region-limitations).
 This allows Camunda 8 to run in a mix of active-active and active-passive setups, resulting in an overall **active-passive** setup.
 The following will explore the concept, limitations, and considerations.

-:::warning
+:::caution

-You should get familiar with the topic, the [limitations](#limitations) of the dual-region setup, and the general [considerations](#considerations) on operating a dual-region setup.
+You should get familiar with the topic, the [limitations](#camunda-8-dual-region-limitations) of the dual-region setup, and the general [considerations](#platform-considerations) on operating a dual-region setup.

 :::